 Guy Mallabone founded Global Philanthropic Canada in 2010, and currently serves as President, CEO, and Chair of the Board.
 He has spent 36 years as a fund development professional and administrator.
-After launching his career as an arts administrator for provincial and national organizations in 1980 (Alberta Band Association and Canadian Band Association), he moved on to serve as the Director of Fund Development for the Canadian Red Cross Society (Alberta-NWT Division).
-During his tenure at the Red Cross, Guy assumed increasingly senior positions within the organization including a posting as Deputy Officer-in-Charge of the gift-in-Kind program established on-site for the 1994 Los Angeles earthquake.
+After launching his career in 1980 as an arts administrator for provincial and national organizations (Alberta Band Association and Canadian Band Association), he moved on to serve as the Director of Fund Development for the Canadian Red Cross Society (Alberta-NWT Division).
+During his tenure, Guy assumed increasingly senior positions within the organization including a posting as Deputy Officer-in-Charge of the gift-in-kind program established on-site for the 1994 Los Angeles earthquake.

-Guy’s fundraising experience is extensive and, in addition to his appointments at the Canadian Red Cross Society, University of Alberta, and SAIT Polytechnic, he has consulted for many non-profit agencies and organizations in Canada and internationally.
+Guy’s fundraising experience is extensive.
+He has also consulted for many non-profit agencies and organizations in Canada and internationally.
 Guy was recognized in 1999 as the Outstanding Fundraising Executive of the Year by the Edmonton & Area Chapter of the Association of Fundraising Professionals, and again in 2011 by the Calgary Chapter.
-Alberta Venture Magazine identify Guy as one of Alberta’s 50 Most Influential People, and the Calgary Herald identified Guy as one of Calgary’s 20 Most Compelling Calgarians.
+Alberta Venture Magazine identified Guy as one of Alberta’s 50 Most Influential People, and the Calgary Herald identified Guy as one of Calgary’s 20 Most Compelling Calgarians.